Bastardkb/bastardkb.github.io/bg_charybdis/05diodes.md

 -   Once the solder melted, remove the soldering iron
 -   **Do not let go of the diode until the soldering tin is solid again**
 -   After the soldering tin has solidified, you can let go of the diode
--   The diode should now not move at all-   Solder the two other pads
+-   The diode should now not move at all
+-   Solder the two other pads

 ![](../assets/pics/guides/charybdis/13.jpg)